Why Division II and III Athletes Deserve NIL Opportunities Too

 Addressing Gender Equity Through Inclusive NIL Policies

 Inclusive NIL policies are key to fairness in Division II and III sports.
 By giving female athletes the same NIL chances, schools can be more balanced.
-It’s about making sure all athletes have the same support and knowledge.
+It’s about ensuring all athletes have equal access to resources and information.

 To ensure fairness, schools need to offer equal NIL help and resources.
 They should also have rules that protect against gender bias.
 This way, all athletes can thrive in a welcoming environment.